 How to Nurture Your Female Friendships

-Cattiness, (although a somewhat a sexist term) is a major trait that haunts a lot of female relationships.
+Cattiness (although a somewhat sexist term) is a major trait that haunts many female relationships.
 You’ve probably been there.
 You let your competitive nature get the best of you.
-You say something about another woman that you probably wouldn’t want said about you.
+You say something about another woman that you probably wouldn’t want to be said about you.

 The Science Behind Female Friendship